timspurfan/timspurfan.github.io/_drafts/test_draft.md

 ---
 layout: post
-title: Test Blog Post
+title: Test Draft Post
 tags: blog
 ---

-# Test Blog Post
+# Test DRAFT Post
 Testing writing Markdown in Bear for the purposes of creating blog posts on theandysmith.com

 Features I’m interested in: